eslint/eslint/docs/src/use/command-line-interface.md

 #### `--report-unused-disable-directives`

-This option causes ESLint to report directive comments like `// eslint-disable-line` when no errors would have been reported on that line anyway.
+This option causes ESLint to report disable directive comments like `// eslint-disable-line` as errors when there are no violations present.

 * **Argument Type**: No argument.